x

 Shiffert said these factors can be quite vast.

-This is one of the main changes being made for SNAP recipients in the state of Ohio, while another drops the requirement for people who receive SNAP payments and are able to work to participate in volunteer programs.
+This is one of the main changes being made for SNAP recipients in the state of Ohio, while another adjusts the requirement for people who receive SNAP payments and are able to work to participate in volunteer programs.
+Most SNAP recipients have always had — and continue to have — work requirements that are tied into their benefits.

-"An individual that has no dependence and is meeting other requirements is now no longer going to have to automatically participate in our SNAP programs, in our work activity programs," Shiffert said.
+"An individual that has no dependents and is meeting other requirements is now no longer going to have to automatically participate in our SNAP programs, in our work activity programs," Shiffert said.

 Shiffert said this new change will broaden the array allowing more individuals to maintain some type of supplement and combat the high food prices.